 - develop or add to the PE, physical activity and sport activities that the school already offers

-The Sport Premium report and information below explains how the funding was in spent in EYFS and KS1 2017/18 and 2018/19.
+The Sport Premium report and information below explains how the funding was in spent in EYFS and KS1 in 2019/20 and 2020/21.

 At Brightside we value the importance of PE and sports in our curriculum.
 We offer: